Book Summaries on Technical Analysis

-On this page, I have written a number of book summaries on some of the better stock trading books which I have read.
 There are many traders writing books.
 Unfortunately, many of the books on the market are not that informative.
 The best books are the ones that are easy to understand, clearly give you some good advice, educate you and provide ways for you to improve your trading skills.
-Use these book summaries to guide you.
+Use these book reviews to guide you.

 In these book summaries, I have indicated the main areas which I thing the book is good and at least one weakness of the book.

-Book Summary: First published in 1989, Jack Schwager interviews seventeen professional traders and gets their thoughts on the ups and downs of trading stocks and futures.
-They discuss traits of a good trader, common mistakes made by beginner traders,
+Book Summary: First published in 1989, Jack Schwager interviews seventeen professional traders and gets their thoughts on the ups and downs of trading stocks and futures in his book Market Wizards.
+They discuss traits of a good trader, common mistakes made by beginner traders, money management, discipline and good trades gone bad.

 Disliked: I like visual works and this book is devoid of any stock charts even though it is filled with ideas from technical traders.
 I would have liked at least one trade outlined on a chart for each interview.